Reduce Noise

 With eustachian tube dysfunction, the three tympanograms will have similar peak pressures, meaning the eustachian tube is not functioning normally.

-Testing for a Patulous Eustachian Tube
+A Patulous Eustachian Tube Test Method

 In tests looking for patulous eustachian tube, eustachian tube closure is assessed by looking for tympanic membrane movement that occurs synchronously with breathing.
 While some clinicians monitor this visually, with microscopic otoscopy, it is possible to measure this more quantitatively through continuous impedance measures.